-From epic mountains and desert moonscapes to the modern chic of Shanghai, and ancient civilisations to the People’s Republic, China tours are vast and varied, just like the landscape.
-On a holiday here, you need to take your time to take it all in.
-Overland China tours give the maximum opportunity to make your trip a real once-in-a-lifetime experience.
+From epic mountains and desert moonscapes to the modern chic of Shanghai; ancient civilisations to the People’s Republic, holidays in China are vast and varied, just like the landscape.
+On a China trip, you need to take your time to take it all in.
+Overland tours give the maximum opportunity to make your trip a real once-in-a-lifetime experience.
 Iconic sights are aplenty: float down the Yangtze, follow the Silk Road and stop off at the Great Wall before you arrive at the Forbidden City.
 China tours have so many cultural sights and natural wonders that you will be spoilt for choice.

 Exodus offer a wide range of adventure, activity, cycling and walking holidays to China.
 From epic mountains and desert moonscapes to the modern chic of Shanghai; from ancient civilisations to the People’s Republic.
 China is vast, it’s incredible – it really is a different world.

-1. Follow the Silk Road: Connecting China to the Mediterranean via the Central Asian steppes, the Silk Road is one of the world’s oldest and most historically important trade routes and had a huge influence on the civilisations of the West.
+1. Follow the Silk Road: one of the world’s oldest and historically important trade routes and had a huge influence on the civilisations of the West.
+A series of trade routes connecting China to the Mediterranean via the Central Asian steppes.
 The vast plains and great deserts create an unmissable wilderness landscape, home to nomadic tribes and marauding warriors.
-The Silk Road is also home to the forgotten cities that were once the centre of civilisation: Samarkand and Bukhara in Uzbekistan, and Kashgar in China’s Xinjiang region – regal posts on this incredible journey to Beijing.
+The Silk Road is also home to the forgotten cities that were once the centre of civilisation – Samarkand and Bokhara in Uzbekistan, and Kashgar, regal posts on this incredible journey to Beijing.